 Facebook is of course a powerful marketing tool across all industries, not just in the property world.
 However marketing campaigns on Facebook can eat up budgets quickly.
 Many choose to hire Facebook ad managers who will run the campaigns on a company’s behalf.
 However these managers can be quite costly, ranging from £600-£1,000.
 This cost needs to be taken into account when judging costs per lead.

-This basically means getting your site to rank organically on Google (without paying per click).
+SEO means getting your estate agency site to rank organically on Google (without paying per click).
 So if you’re an estate agent in West London, it’d be amazing if everytime “best letting agent in West London” was searched for, your agency shows in the results.

 Ranking well on Google is no easy job, there’s a lot that goes into it.